omarciodanilo/docker-cheat-sheet/README_en.md

 # Docker Cheat-Sheet
 ### Some useful Docker commands I've used in my studies

+## 0. Used flags

+[-a] All running, stopped, and unused containers or images

+[-f] Force related action

+[-q] Shows only container ID or image ID

 ## 1. General commands

 ### - Verify Docker brief resource utilization: total space used by images, containers, local volume, and cache